rtotheichie/Avrae-Aliases/Star Wars 5e/swequip/swequip.md

-`-criton` allows you to set a different natural dice roll that scores a critical hit `noprof` removes the proficiency bonus from an attack bonus `offhand` removes the ability mod from your damage roll and adds an attack called "Offhand ..." for Two-Weapon Fighting `output` returns the JSON code for the attacks so you can modify it and use `!attack import <code>` to add it manually.
+`-criton` allows you to set a different natural dice roll that scores a critical hit `noprof` removes the proficiency bonus from an attack bonus `offhand` removes the ability mod from your damage roll and adds an attack called "Offhand ..." for Two-Weapon Fighting `double` removes the ability mod from your damage roll and adds an attack called "Double ..." for Double-Weapon Fighting `output` returns the JSON code for the attacks so you can modify it and use `!attack import <code>` to add it manually.
 *Note:* Make sure you input any desired arguments *after* the weapon name